jboehmig/forms-library/series-seed/restated-certificate-of-incorporation.md

 [Company Name], a corporation organized and existing under and by virtue of the provisions of the General Corporation Law of the State of Delaware (the "_General Corporation Law_"), does hereby certify as follows.

 * (1.)
-The name of this corporation is [Company Name] and that this corporation was originally incorporated pursuant to the General Corporation Law on [Date] under the name [Company Name].
+The name of this corporation is [Company Name] and that this corporation was originally incorporated pursuant to the General Corporation Law on [Original Incorporation Date] under the name [Original Company Name].

 * (2.)
 The Board of Directors of this corporation duly adopted resolutions proposing to amend and restate the Certificate of Incorporation of this corporation, declaring said amendment and restatement to be advisable and in the best interests of this corporation and its stockholders, and authorizing the appropriate officers of this corporation to solicit the consent of the stockholders therefor, which resolution setting forth the proposed amendment and restatement is as follows.